 Who are SBA loans meant for?

-SBA loans are meant for small businesses and typically fall under two categories: capital for starting/growing small businesses (via micro, 7(a),504 and exporting loans) and low-interest disaster loans.
+SBA loans are meant for small businesses and typically fall under two categories: capital for starting/growing small businesses (via micro, 7(a), 504 and exporting loans) and low-interest disaster loans.
 The most popular are the 7(a) loans, which can be used for just about anything relating to a small business.
-Microloans are for those up to $50,000 and the 504 loans are for the purchase of (or refinancing of, as announced in May) fixed assets, such as equipment or real estate.
+Microloans are for those up to $50,000 and the 504 loans are for the purchase of or refinancing of fixed assets, such as equipment or real estate.
 The low-interest disaster loans are meant to help spur economic recovery following natural disasters such as hurricanes [and] severe storms.